al-Farabi’s Philosophy of Society and Religion

 When the rational faculty attains to being an intellect in actuality, that intellect it now is in actuality also becomes similar to the separate things and it intellects its essence that is [now] intellect in actuality. ….
 Through this, it becomes such as to be in the rank of the active intellect.
 And when a human being obtains this rank, his happiness is perfected.
 (Political Regime A, 2, 8: 33; square brackets thus in the translation)

 Across al-Farabi’s various writings, it remains unclear whether this stage of ultimate felicity can already be reached during one’s lifetime, when the soul is still linked with the human body, or only in the hereafter, once the soul has separated from the body due to this latter’s death.
-At any rate, in striking contrast to Islamic teachings, al-Farabi is convinced that the afterlife is exclusively psychic or rather intellectual.
+Still, in striking contrast to Islamic teachings, al-Farabi is convinced that the afterlife is exclusively psychic or rather intellectual.
 In his thought there is no room for corporeal resurrection.
 Instead, the felicity of the hereafter, according to him, means purely intellectual pleasures, a state, however, which requires preparation during one’s lifetime, a state, moreover, which allows for individual differences.
 In function of the excellence an individual has achieved during her life, the felicity of her afterlife will be greater or lesser.
-This excellence now, on al-Farabi’s account, can be measured against a number of ‘natural duties’, prerequisite for the attainment of happiness, but differentiated in accordance with the individual citizens’ natural endowments (cf. Perfect State V, 16, 2–3: 261–5):
+This excellence now, on al-Farabi’s account, can be measured against a number of ‘natural duties’, prerequisite for the attainment of happiness, but differentiated in accordance with the individual citizens’ natural endowments:

 The people of the excellent city have things in common which they all perform and comprehend, and other things which each class knows and does on its own.
 Each of these people reaches the state of felicity by precisely these two things ….
 The same is true of the actions by which felicity is attained: the more they increase and are repeated …, the stronger and more excellent and more perfect becomes the soul …, until it arrives at that stage of perfection in which it can dispense with matter so that it becomes independent of it …. |4: 265| When one generation passes away, their bodies cease to exist and their souls are released and become happy and when other people succeed them in their ranks …, they occupy in their turn the same ranks in felicity as those who passed away before, and each joins those who resemble him in species, quantity and quality. … |5: 267| The kinds of felicity are unequal in excellence and differ in three ways, in species, quantity and quality ….
 (Perfect State V, 16, 2: 261–3; 4: 265; 5: 267)